 upper level job

-How much does an Airline Pilot make?
+How much does an Airline Pilot make in the United States?

 Airline Pilot Salaries by Percentile